Red Columbine (Aquilegia canadensis)

 In culture

 Aquilegia canadensis has been used in several cultures across North America.
-In several Native American communities, seeds are crushed and rubbed on the hands to act as a love charm.[3]
-In traditional Persian medicine, the species is listed as a remedy for kidney-related disorders.[12]
-Today, the species is cultivated in gardens for its ornamental value, as its flowers and ability to thrive in shade have made it a popular feature in gardens.
-Several cultivars are commonly grown for their features, including their distinct flower color and size.[5]
+In several Native American communities, seeds are crushed and rubbed on the hands to act as a love charm.[9]
+The species is cultivated in gardens for its ornamental value, as its flowers and ability to thrive in shade have made it a popular feature in gardens.
+Several cultivars are commonly grown for their features, including their distinct flower color and size.[10]

 References